GuillaumeBiessy/WH/cran-comments.md

 * This is a new release.

-* URL: https://hal.science/hal-04124043 should work as soon as the deposit is approved by HAL.
+* The URL https://hal.science/hal-04124043 in vignette should be working as soon as the deposit has been approved by HAL.